thedoggybrad/thesearxng/README.md

 3.)
 You can both use the UI and the Search URL that you can add to your browser as a default search engine.

 ## Deploying your own instance
 It is so easy, just fork this project.
 Deploy it on Vercel in Node.JS.
-Also, please add your own environment variables in VERCEL for Canonical URL, Google and Bing WebMaster verifications just refer to api/php/index.php for those.
+Also, please add your own environment variables in VERCEL for the image assets, Canonical URL, Google and Bing WebMaster verifications just refer to api/php/index.php for those.

 ## Recent selection/judgement/revisit of the SearXNG Public Instances
 6:21PM - December 25, 2025 (UTC+8)